EUV pellicles

 EUV pellicles are membranes used to protect the photomask from contamination while permitting high EUV transmission.
 EUV pellicles made of Canatu CNT offer unique benefits unparalleled by other materials.

-CNT pellicle membranes protect the photomask from defects during EUV lithography
+Pellicles made of CNT membrane protect the photomask from defects during EUV lithography

-The semiconductor industry is experiencing growing demand for advanced chips, driven by advancements in artificial intelligence (AI) and computing, with sub-7nm chips made using the EUV technology growing the fastest.
-The next generation high-power EUV lithography machines operating at >500W require EUV pellicles to protect photomasks from particle contamination during chip production.
+EUV pellicles are crucial for the future of the semiconductor industry.
+There is a growing demand for advanced chips, driven by advancements in artificial intelligence (AI) and computing, with sub-7nm chips made using the EUV technology growing the fastest.
+The next generation high-power EUV lithography machines operating at >500W require pellicles to protect photomasks from particle contamination during chip production.
 Traditional materials struggle to withstand higher heat loads and mechanical stress of the more advanced EUVL machines, leading to performance issues.
-Canatu CNT pellicle membranes have the potential to overcome traditional composite pellicles thanks to higher EUV light transmission, high thermal stability, and mechanical strength.
-Canatu CNT pellicle membranes support productivity increase potential in EUVL process by up to 7-15%.
+Canatu pellicles made of CNT membranes have the potential to outperform conventional composite pellicles in handling the higher heat loads and mechanical stresses of next-generation EUV lithography machines.
+Canatu CNT pellicle membranes support the productivity increase potential in the EUV lithography process by up to 8-15%.

 Key properties: